How to Make a Spooky Halloween Wreath

+The first step to making a Halloween wreath is painting it a color appropriate for the occasion.
 In a well-ventilated area and on a protected surface, spray-paint the wreath with a matte black shade.
-Make sure to apply a generous coat over the wreath until every twig is covered.
+Make sure to apply a generous coat over the grapevine wreath until every twig is covered.
 If desired, wear rubber gloves so you can lift the wreath and paint all angles evenly.
 Let dry.

 Step 2: Attach Lights